 Immediate – patients receiving BOTOX are able to return to their normal activities immediately.
 There is no downtime.
 A follow up appointment will be scheduled for one to two weeks after the treatment to monitor your progress and to make sure the Botox treatment is working to your satisfaction.

 What Are the Expected Results of a Botox Treatment with Dr. Crippen?

 It will likely take 2 -4 days for a treatment to start working, and up to a week before the treatment takes full effect.
 When the treatment is activated the visible results will be smoother skin, the reduction of wrinkles, or decreased sweating depending on the condition being treated.
 It is important to remember however, that results are only temporary (normally 3-4 months but this duration varies between patients) and additional treatments will be necessary to maintain achieved results.

 Have you done Botox injections to treat migraines?

 We have been using Botox to treat migraines for many years.
 It is a highly effective treatment with no downtime.
 The treatment will not completely eliminate your headaches, but most patients find that the degree and severity of their headaches is significantly reduced leading to less use of medications and less pain overall.

 This is an excellent question.
-Injecting botox into the hands, will decrease the sweating ability of the hands as well as the strength of the muscles.
-Dereased strength is unavoidable, but it does not normally impair your hand use or function.
+Injecting Botox into the hands, will decrease the sweating ability of the hands as well as the strength of the muscles.
+Decreased strength is unavoidable, but it does not normally impair your hand use or function.
 The hand will feel the same as before with no decreased sensation.